EEG Tech Education Requirements and Job Duties

 EEG and END programs introduce students to human anatomy, physiology, neurophysiology, medical terminology and CPR.
 Students typically receive advanced training in EEG instruments, testing and reporting outcomes, as well as studying communications to strengthen their skills in patient interaction.
 Associate degree programs generally include an internship or clinical experience.

 There are no licensure requirements for EEG technicians; however, they can become voluntarily registered through the American Board of Registration of Electroencephalographic and Evoked Potential Technologists (ABRET).
-Applicants must complete an exam and hold an associate degree from an accredited program or have three years experience in the field.
-However, beginning in January 2012, enrollment in or completion of an associate degree program will become the standard, with no option for substituting experience.
+Applicants must complete an exam and hold an associate degree from an accredited program.

 EEG technicians prepare, operate and maintain electroencephalograph machines.
 They obtain medical histories of patients' neurological disorders, such as epilepsy or sleep disorders, and they apply electrodes to patients' heads, chests, arms, legs or spinal columns, depending on the EEG procedure.

 When conducting an EEG, techs must display an understanding of and adherence to lab policies and procedures.
 They must be able to correct for electrical and mechanical interference, in addition to reading and distinguishing particular kinds of brainwave patterns.

 Electroencephalogram (EEG) technicians, also known as electroneurodiagnostic (END) or neurodiagnostic technicians, are...

 Discover certificate program and certification options for the future EEG technicians.
 See educational prerequisites, program...

 Get information on becoming an electroencephalographic technologist through an Associate of Applied Science in...

 Research the requirements to become a registered electroencephalogram (EEG) technician.
 Learn about the job description and...